Golden (Huntrix song): Lyrics and composition

-The song is performed in G major, spanning a three-octave range which goes up to a high A at A5, almost double the range of The Star-Spangled Banner.
-The Chosun Daily also noted music critic Lim Hee-yoon's observation that "the powerful high note reaching up to a high A in the third octave is rarely used in idol songs" which adds "freshness".
-Ars Technica commented that the song "spans an impressive three-octave range, eventually hitting an A-5 on the chorus–a high note usually reserved for classically trained operatic sopranos".
-Speaking with Korea JoongAng Daily, Ejae explained that she "intentionally wrote a challenging vocal line" in order to "reflect both Rumi's vocal prowess and her fierce determination to seal the magical barrier of [the] Honmoon", and commented further that she "just followed where the melody took me, and suddenly I was hitting an A5 note".
-Co-director Maggie Kang stated that they "had Ejae sing the highest notes that she could possibly sing in a lot of the songs" which included "Golden".
-The Washington Post reported "it was important to Kang that the song embody 'the feeling that you get when you hear an artist, like, just put all of her talent and effort and that physical struggle into hitting a note.
+The song is performed in G major, covering a three-octave range up to a high A at A5.
+Music critic Lim Hee-yoon's wrote that "the powerful high note reaching up to a high A in the third octave is rarely used in idol songs", adding "freshness".
+Ars Technica wrote that the song's three-octave range was "impressive", saying A5 was "usually reserved for classically trained operatic sopranos".
+Ejae told Korea JoongAng Daily that she "intentionally wrote a challenging vocal line" to "reflect both Rumi's vocal prowess and her fierce determination to seal the magical barrier of [the] Honmoon", and said that she "just followed where the melody took me, and suddenly I was hitting an A5 note".
+Co-director Maggie Kang said that they "had Ejae sing the highest notes that she could possibly sing in a lot of the songs," including "Golden".
+The Washington Post wrote that "it was important to Kang that the song embody 'the feeling that you get when you hear an artist, like, just put all of her talent and effort and that physical struggle into hitting a note.

-After the release of the film, its co-director Chris Appelhans commented that with "Golden" as an "I Want" song, they were following "the conventions of a traditional musical" while also "making it a legitimately great pop song" which "is probably why it's [in the Top 10] on the worldwide Spotify charts", noting that "a good pop song also tells a story" which is what "Golden" is doing.
-In a Reddit "Ask Me Anything" interview, Appelhans further commented that songs such as Biggie's "Juicy" and "Forever" by Drake, Kanye West, Lil Wayne, and Eminem served as sources of inspiration for "Golden", as these songs "helped [them] understand how a pop song could be a biography about starting as a nobody and finding yourself".
+Co-director Chris Appelhans said the "I Want" song followed "the conventions of a traditional musical" while also "making it a legitimately great pop song" which "is probably why it's [in the Top 10] on the worldwide Spotify charts", adding that "a good pop song also tells a story" which is what "Golden" is doing.
+In a Reddit "Ask Me Anything" interview, Appelhans said "Golden" was inspired by songs such as Biggie's "Juicy" and "Forever" by Drake, Kanye West, Lil Wayne, and Eminem that helped the writers "understand how a pop song could be a biography about starting as a nobody and finding yourself".